JosefJ/GMevents/events/maker-dappy-hour/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
-    What to expect?
+    'What to expect?'
   -
-    Get ready for a true pirate experience on a boat, enjoying cheap and rummy drinks!
+    'Get ready for a true pirate experience on a boat, enjoying cheap and rummy drinks!'
   -
     "Get 1 drink for 1 Dai during the MakerDAO's Dai Dappy Hour"
   -
-    How does it work:
+    'How does it work:'
   - list:
     - '1.
 At the door, pull up your wallet and show us that you have at least 1 Dai.'
     - '2.
 Enter the bar and order your drinks from bartenders.'
     - '3.
 Pay by sending Dai to the QR code pictured on posters around the bar/ or directly to our party staff!'

   -
-    Help others get dappy too!
+    'Help others get dappy too!'
   -
-    All Dai proceeds will go to the BEN, Blockchain Education Network, to help engage and educate the public about blockchain.
+    'All Dai proceeds will go to the BEN, Blockchain Education Network, to help engage and educate the public about blockchain.'
   -
     'RVSP to secure your spot & see you aboard :)'